 Project management may well be the career where technical, business, and people skills routinely intersect.

-To become a good project manager, technical skills are must-haves.
+To become a good project manager, technical skills are a must-have.
 You need full proficiency in the tools (such as project management software) and techniques (such as the Agile framework) of the trade.

 In addition, you need to have a strategic and logistical perspective on each project you undertake to optimize cost efficiencies and benefits.
 And lastly, you need to possess leadership and people skills to effectively manage a diverse team of people who are also bringing their unique personalities and skill sets to the table.